ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Hyperparameter Landscape Analysis

-We use DeepCave~\citep{sass-realml22a} to analyze our performance dataset with regards to performance distribution, hyperparameter importance and budget correlation over time.
+We used DeepCave~\citep{sass-realml22a} to analyze our performance dataset with regard to performance distribution and hyperparameter importance over time.
 Please note that in some cases, results can be missing, due to consistent numerical errors in the analysis, e.g., in the case of SAC on Halfcheetah.